 10. Something that smells good

 I have a super sensitive sense of smell so I love to set myself up for the day with a scent that sets the scene.
 Mostly this is with a spritz of one of my favourite perfumes.
 Or I am lighting one of my candles at my desk.

 11. Cuddles with my cats

 And sometimes my husband!
 I want my days to start with love (and science shows cuddling is good for your health).
 I have a little routine with going downstairs in the morning and giving each of my cats a cuddle and some strokies before I give them their breakfast.
 I love how happy they are see to see my each morning.
 They really are big babies.

 12. Fresh air

 This summer I started taking at least 10 minutes out of my morning to just wander around my little garden.
 I would actively take note of each plant and how they were changing, I would note the weather, temperature, wind.
 I would actively work of breathing deeply.
 All these simple acts to feel present and grounded in the world.

 Creating small routines throughout the day is surprisingly helpful for my overall wellbeing and mindset.
 Starting the day right truly does impact the entire day.
-Even if it gets stressful, I find the days I’ve done my full morning routine are the days I cope better with the stress.
+It feels like a little morning ritual.
+Even if it gets stressful, I find the days I’ve done a good morning routine are the days I cope better with the stress.